fblcak/fblcak-s-cuisine/README.md

 ### Who the project is for?

-The project is for the people who wanna get more skilled in HTML & CSS.
+The project is for anyone who wanna get more skilled in HTML, CSS & Bootsrap.